digao-dalpiaz/DzHTMLText/README.md

 `StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.

 `StyleLinkHover: TDHStyleLinkProp` = Properties to format a link when is selected by mouse.

-`Lines: TStrings` = The text you want to show at label control.
-You can use `<BR>` tag to break lines.
-The Windows default Line Break (#13#10) breaks lines either.

-> The component automatically converts #13#10 sequence into a line break.
-Because of this behavior, all typed line breaks will appear as a real line break.
-If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after #13#10 characters.
-This will tell the component to not consider the sequence as a line break (Please check this tag at Example project).

 `Text: String` (public) = This property is a shortcut to `Lines` property.
 At run-time, you can read and write this property directly, but the component will store the text at `Lines` property.